 Sue Le Friec, co-ordinator for the service, said: ‘Every item gifted is much appreciated and passed on to grateful clients.
 Many individuals and families in Guernsey struggle to make ends meet for a number of reasons and the extra food, as well as the knowledge that others understand their position, is of great value to them.’

-Know a charity that would benefit from the scheme?
+Know a charity that would benefit from one of our charity schemes?

-We are always striving to help as many local charities as often as we can through our charity schemes.
-We welcome nominations from our customers and members for a charity or cause that is close to their heart.
+We are always striving to help as many local charities as often as we can and welcome nominations from our customers and members for a charity or cause that is close to their heart.